 poodle

 Kids who love their poodles can tell all kinds of stories about what life is like living with these amazing dogs.
 Anecdotal evidence of intelligence is shared through all the different clever behaviors witnessed every day, and expressed throughout children's books about poodles.
 In the meantime, here is some amazing information about the intelligence, behavior, social tendencies, and even haircuts especially for poodles.
+All of this information is important for families to understand before adopting a rescue dog that is a purebred or poodle mix.

 (1) Poodles were originally bred to be hunters.